taylorjcolaizzi/nuclear-bomb/README.md

 Simple version

 Make counter for neutrons, for energy.
 Define size of sphere, mean free path, cross-section/probability.
+This is what I have in my `tester.py` file.
+Works okay!

 Resources to look at
 Graph for cross section for U-235 -> has the graph on Wikipedia